yanosz/node-config/README.md

-Please see [Readme.en.md] for an English.
+Please see [Readme.en.md] for an English version.

 Worum geht's?
 --------------------